About This Course

-Entry Requirements: Minimum 2.2 Honours Primary Degree or an equivalent academic or professional qualification)in specific subject areas (see Detailed Entry Requirements).
+Minimum 2H2 Honours Primary Degree or an equivalent academic or professional qualification)in specific subject areas See Requirements for full details.

 In the meantime, please contact the Department of Government directly for enquiries on postgraduate options in Government and Politics for 2018/2019